 Transition Costs consist of Toronto Transition Costs and Internal Relocation Costs, each of which is defined under the caption "Non-IFRS Financial Measures" below.
-In Q1 2021, we recorded \$0.1 million of Transition Costs (Q1 2020 - nil), consisting of Internal Relocation Costs related to the transfer of certain manufacturing lines from closed sites to other sites within our global network.
-As previously disclosed, we do not expect to incur further Toronto Transition Costs until the move into our new corporate headquarters commences (currently expected in May 2023).
-See Item 5, Operating and Financial Review and Prospects, "Liquidity - Toronto Real Property and Related Transactions" of the 2020 20-F for a discussion of relocations related to the 2019 sale of our Toronto real property, and aggregate transition and capital costs incurred in connection therewith.
+During Q2 2021 and 1H 2021, we recorded nil and \$0.1 million of Transition Costs, respectively (Q2 2020 and 1H 2020 - nil), consisting of Internal Relocation Costs related to the transfer of certain manufacturing lines from closed sites to other sites within our global network.